Week-by-week guide to pregnancy

 Share the news with your GP or ask for an appointment with a midwife at your doctors' surgery.
 Alternatively you can refer yourself to your local hospital – look for contact details on their website.

 You will be offered your first dating scan any time now.
-This is a highlight for many women.

 Many women will tell their employer after 12 weeks, once the risk of miscarriage reduces, and they've had their first scan.
 Once you tell your employer, you have maternity rights and can attend antenatal appointments during paid work time.
-You can also ask for a risk assessment of your work place to ensure that you're working away in a safe environment.
+You can also ask for a risk assessment of your work place to ensure that you're working in a safe environment.

 Do you think you or your partner could have a sexually transmitted infection (STI)?
 If so, get checked out, as this could affect your baby's development.
 Talk to your midwife or GP, or visit a sexual health clinic.

 Take prenatal vitamins.
 You're advised to take 400 micrograms of folic acid, every day, until at least week 12.
 This helps your baby's nervous system to form and offers some protection from conditions such as spina bifida.

 To keep bones and muscles healthy, we need vitamin D. From late March/early April to the end of September, most people make enough vitamin D from sunlight on their skin.
 However, between October and early March, you should consider taking a daily vitamin D supplement because we cannot make enough from sunlight.